jundalisay/superb/content/en/research/smith/simple-life-of-adam-smith/chapter-19.md

-+++
+---
-title=  "The Death of Hume"
+title: "The Death of Hume"
-heading=  "Chapter 19"
+linkTitle: "Chapter 19"
-description=  "After the publication of his book in the beginning of March, Smith still dallied in London, without going to see Hume in Edinburgh" date=  2015-09-12 image=  "/covers/life.jpg" linkb=  "/research/smith/simple-life-of-adam-smith/chapter-18" linkbtext=  "Chapter 18" linkf=  "/research/smith/simple-life-of-adam-smith/chapter-20" linkftext=  "Chapter 20"
+description: "After the publication of his book in the beginning of March, Smith still dallied in London, without going to see Hume in Edinburgh"
-+++
+date: 2015-08-20
+author: "Rae"
+image: "/covers/life.jpg"
+---

 <!-- ### 1776 -->